-The Council uses Link Asset Services, Treasury solutions as its external treasury management advisors.
+The Council uses Link Group, Treasury solutions as its external treasury management advisors.

 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon external service providers.
+All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers.